GUIDE MENTORSHIP PROGRAM

 Competitive, limited positions available

-Commit to at least 2-3 programs + training
+Commit to at least 2–3 programs plus training

 Contribute on and off the river